sychau/fast-fourier-transform/README.md

 ```

 ### Run Distributed Test
 Test the distributed implementation using MPI.
-Specify the number of processes with `-n`
+Specify the number of processes with `-n`, n must be able to be represented as 2^x.
 ```bash
 mpirun -n 8 ./test_distributed --sizeExp 20 --seed 49
 ```